Workflow guide

 • Drafted follow-up that a person reviews before sending.

-Define the inputs before the schedule
+Define the inputs before the start condition

 • Name the systems each answer should use.